-(One of those parts that was considered as ‘brand new’ which came in a box that had nothing much descriptions on the manufacturer and quality of the part.
+(One of those parts that were considered as ‘brand new’ came in a box that had nothing much descriptions on the manufacturer and quality of the part.
 It was silver and shiny at first.
 The rust came very quickly later)

 In view of my recent endeavour to restore my car to “showroom condition” and improve on the riding comfort and safety along the way, it might impact me in the near future.

 The recent revised National Automotive Policy (NAP) has outlined the gradual phase-out of imported used vehicle parts and components.

 The government has raised concerns over safety and environmental issues from continuing with the practice of importing used parts and components without any restrictions or mandatory tests.

 Thus this NAP review would be introducing a mechanism to prohibit imports of used parts and components effective June 2011.

 And that leads to a reader, John C asking this in theSun:-